PeiXuCCG/Data-Warehouse/README.md

 CCG's datawarehouse GIT repo, where it will contain  the following.

 - BC2ADLS configuration
-- Changes folder - Fabric Link
+- Infrastructure folder - Fabric configuration
-- Notebooks
-- Infrastructure as Code